The methods of propagation match those for reproduction outlined on the genus page.

 At Redhall, species which flower early in the year can set fruit which will ripen by October and can then have the seed extracted as above for sowing.
 However, the later flowering species don't get past the green stage before the stem collapses as the plant goes dormant.
 We are experimenting to counter this by cutting off the stems before they collapse and keeping them in water in the conservatory.
 This should allow the berries to ripen but we've yet to see if the seed is fertile.

-In 2018 we tried this with two sets of fruit from A. consanguineum; one which eventually ripened on October 25th, the second on November 11th.
+In 2018 we tried the above with two sets of fruit from A. consanguineum; one which eventually ripened on October 25th, the second on November 11th.
 The seeds were cleaned and sown in deep trays at that time.
 The first set began to germinate in the middle of May, 2019; the second in the middle of June.
 The germination was somewhat limited, (~20 from a batch of about 50 seeds from the October set but ~40 from for the November sowing), but the method does work.
+The results to date are shown in the table below.